Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/README.md

 ##

-Now that we have a live session between the two machines, the attack machine can begin peeking around, checking priveleges, getting host information, and checking what type of security the host has.
+Now that we have a live session between the two machines, the attack machine can begin peeking around, checking privileges, getting host information, and checking what type of security the host has.

-### Checking Priveleges
+### Checking Privileges

 ![image](https://github.com/Alvin-Liew/EDR-Home-Lab-Attack-and-Defense/assets/105011531/19241807-e912-4760-b1e4-06111ab467d4)